dvdmtw98/blog/Post Vault/articles/2021-03-07-overthewire-bandit-level-14-level-15.md

 ### Solution

-From the question we know that there is an service that is running on port 30,000.
-We can try to connect to the service using `netcat` command
+From the question, we know that there is a service that is running on port 30,000.
+We can try to connect to the service using Netcat

-_(For the syntax of netcat and additional usage refer the attached resources)_
+_(For the syntax of netcat and additional usage refer to the attached resources)_

-**Note :** `nc` is an alias for the `netcat` command and can be used interchangeably
+**Note:** `nc` is an alias for `netcat` and can be used interchangeably

 ```
 bandit14@bandit:~$ netcat localhost 30000